Share on Pinterest Share on Twitter Share on Facebook Copy link to article

 Cascata Agua d'Alto

-How to get there: You will see a “dead end” sign when driving through the closest town, which is across the way from a bus stop.
+To reach the trail, you will see a “dead end” sign when driving through the closest town, which is across the way from a bus stop.
 Technically you can drive up to this dead end and find a tiny parking lot, though we opted to park below and walk up.
 From there, you’ll find some stairs and an overgrown path.
 Be careful, as there are no railings and some very narrow spots.

 Again, there are some short sections with steep drop offs and no railings, so not for kids or or people scared of heights.
+It only takes about 20 minutes, so it’s an easy trek as long as you stay on the path.

-21. Eat a delicious steak sandwich
+28. Eat a delicious steak sandwich

 Madeirans love sandwiches, and as luck has it, it’s one of the most affordable and filling items on a lot of menus.
 Made here with Bolo do Caco bread, this steak sandwich cost just 4.30€ and took the place of dinner!
 You can find these at a lot of restaurants in Madeira, but this particular one was at Ribeiro Frio Restaurant near the entrance to the walk to the Vereda dos Balcões.